Velocidex/velociraptor-docs/content/artifact_references/pages/generic.forensic.timeline.md

   - precondition:
       SELECT OS From info() where OS = 'windows' AND timelineAccessor = 'ntfs'
     query: |
-        SELECT 0 AS Md5, FullPath,
+        SELECT 0 AS Md5, OSPath,
                Sys.mft as Inode,
                Mode.String AS Mode, 0 as Uid, 0 as Gid, Size, Atime, Mtime, Ctime